Complementarity of gravitational wave analyses and di-Higgs production in the exploration of the Electroweak Phase

-\Cref{pot2} provides an illustration of the temperature-dependent effective potential evaluated at the nucleation temperature $V_\text{eff}(T_n)$ for a point with a SFOEWPT selected from benchmark plane~2 with a SNR\;$=4.5$ and $T_n=64\gev$.
+\Cref{pot2} provides an illustration of the temperature-dependent effective potential evaluated at the nucleation temperature $V_\text{eff}(T_n)$ for a point with a SFOEWPT with a SNR\;$=4.5$ and $T_n=64\gev$.
+For this point, while not being located directly in benchmark plane~2, the SFOEWPT is driven by the doublet field, and has the same type of dynamics as what we observe for points in the benchmark plane.
 In this scenario, the singlet field direction does not play an important role at the time of the transition, and the difference between the initial and final phases of the singlet VEV is relatively small.
 On the other hand, the EW doublet direction is the most important one as the tunnelling distance can be seen to be much larger.
 We can therefore distinguish the situation in benchmark plane 2, where the EW doublet direction plays the most important role in the transition, with that of benchmark plane 1, where it is the singlet field direction.
 This finding also helps understand the behaviour, similar to that of the 2HDM~\cite{Biekotter:2022kgf}, observed for the transition between SFOEWPT and vacuum trapping in \cref{plane2}.
 Indeed, in the 2HDM, the EWPT is driven by the EW VEV, like in our benchmark plane 2.
 On the contrary, in benchmark plane 1 the singlet phase plays a more important role and we observe different dynamics of the EWPT compared to the 2HDM.